businesspolicy/businesspolicy.github.io/site/casetest/test-2.md

 > The Rodriguez family, a vibrant household of five, lives in a suburban area of Phoenix, Arizona.
 >
 > * **Family Composition:** Parents, Luis and Sofia, have three children: 16-year-old Mateo, 12-year-old Isabella, and 8-year-old Leo.
 > * **Occupation and Income:** Luis works as a construction foreman, while Sofia is a teacher at a local elementary school.
-Their combined household income falls within Sam's Club's target demographic of $75,000 to $125,000 per year.
+Their combined household income falls within warehouse clubs' target demographic of $75,000 to $125,000 per year.
 This places them firmly in the middle-income bracket, where value and careful budgeting are important.
 > * **Lifestyle and Values:** The Rodriguezes are a close-knit, active family.
 They value spending time together, community involvement, and providing a good education for their children.
 They are also value-oriented and prioritize getting the most for their money.
 > * **Tech-Savviness:** Both parents are comfortable with technology, using smartphones for communication, online shopping, and managing household tasks.
 The children are digitally native.
 > * **Typical Shopping Habits:** The Rodriguezes are planners.
 Sofia creates a weekly meal plan, and they make a shopping list before heading to the store.
 They appreciate the convenience of buying in bulk to reduce the frequency of shopping trips.
 They utilize online shopping for specific items or when time is short.
 > * **A Year in Their Life:**
 >     * **Winter (January - March):**
 >         * The Rodriguezes focus on indoor activities.
-They purchase board games, craft supplies, and movie snacks in bulk at Sam's Club for family game nights.
+They purchase board games, craft supplies, and movie snacks in bulk at their warehouse club for family game nights.
->         * Luis uses his Sam's Club membership to buy materials for small home improvement projects, taking advantage of discounted prices on items like paint and tools.
+>         * Luis uses his warehouse club membership to buy materials for small home improvement projects, taking advantage of discounted prices on items like paint and tools.
->         * They take advantage of post-holiday sales at Sam’s Club to purchase new clothes for the kids.
+>         * They take advantage of post-holiday sales at their warehouse club to purchase new clothes for the kids.
 >     * **Spring (April - June):**
->         * As the weather warms, they buy outdoor essentials like gardening supplies, grilling equipment, and sports equipment at Sam's Club.
+>         * As the weather warms, they buy outdoor essentials like gardening supplies, grilling equipment, and sports equipment.
 >         * They prepare for family gatherings, such as birthday parties and Mother’s Day celebrations, purchasing food, beverages, and decorations.
 >         * Luis buys mulch for their yard.
 >     * **Summer (July - September):**
 >         * Summer is their time for family vacations and outdoor fun.
-They purchase travel necessities, pool supplies, and bulk groceries for road trips at Sam's Club.
+They purchase travel necessities, pool supplies, and bulk groceries for road trips.
 >         * They stock up on snacks and drinks for summer gatherings and barbecues.
->         * The Rodriguezes take advantage of Sam’s Club’s photo services to print their vacation photos.
+>         * The Rodriguezes take advantage of photo services to print their vacation photos.
 >     * **Fall (October - December):**
->         * The Rodriguez family prepares for back-to-school by purchasing school supplies, clothes, and lunchbox staples at Sam's Club.
+>         * The Rodriguez family prepares for back-to-school by purchasing school supplies, clothes, and lunchbox staples at their warehouse club.
 >         * They buy Halloween candy and decorations at a discount.
 >         * As the holiday season approaches, they purchase gifts, holiday decorations, and ingredients for their traditional family dinner at the warehouse club.
 >